AI's "Source of Truth": Why Brands Need Knowledge Graph Presence

 How the trio works together: robots.txt opens the door, Schema provides the map, and Wikidata presents the ID card.
 All three must work in concert for AI systems to fully, accurately, and confidently recognize your brand.

-Run a free knowledge graph health check with RankWeave right now to see what's missing from your brand's AI identity card.
+Run a free knowledge graph for brands health check with RankWeave right now to see what's missing from your brand's AI identity card.
+Following this wikidata brand guide is the fastest path to becoming a recognized, citable entity in AI-generated answers.